Atlanta Hawks: 1954–1965: St. Louis and the Bob Pettit era

-In 1958, after tallying their first winning record, they again advanced to the Finals, where they avenged their defeat against the Celtics from the previous year, winning the series 4–2 and giving the Hawks their first and only NBA championship.
+In 1958, after tallying their first winning record, they again advanced to the NBA Finals, where they avenged their defeat against the Celtics from the previous year, winning the series 4–2 and giving the Hawks their first and only NBA championship.
 Bob Pettit scored 50 points in the final game of the series.
 The following season Bob Pettit led the Hawks to a Western Division-best 49–23 record, helping him capture his second MVP award.

 The Hawks remained one of the NBA's premier teams for the next decade.
-In 1960, under coach Ed Macauley, the team advanced to the Finals, but lost to the Celtics in another game seven thriller.
+In 1960, under coach Ed Macauley, the team advanced to the NBA Finals, but lost to the Celtics in another game seven thriller.
 The following year, with the acquisition of rookie Lenny Wilkens, the Hawks repeated their success, but met the Celtics in the 1961 NBA Finals again and lost in five games.
 They would remain contenders for most of the 1960s, advancing deep into the playoffs and also capturing several division titles.